wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 ## Purpose
-This is a starter app that follows conventions documented in the docs folder.
+This is a starter template app.
+It contains conventions in the docs folder.

 ## Libraries / Dependencies
 1. Esri JavaScript API